Nethereum/Nethereum.Docs/docs/nethereum-log-processing-detail.md

 * blockProgressRepository (vital for restartability!)
     * Storage of the last block number processed. (see below!).
 Default is an In-Memory repository

+## Retries
+The log retrieval process has some error handling and retry logic built in.
+It requests logs from the client/node by block number range.
+By default the range is 100 blocks.
+At the time of writing (Nethereum.Web3 3.4.0) this is not configurable but will be soon.
+The number of logs to return may exceed client limits and cause an error.
+Log retrieval errors are caught within processing.
+The process logs the error and retries with a reduced block range relative to the number or retries.
+If the block range drops below 1 block and errors are still being thrown these are rethrown for you to handle.

 ## Block Progress Repository
 Providing a block progress repository is necessary for continual processing, it allows the processor to begin where it left off.
 A block progress repository provides storage of the last block processed.
 The ``` IBlockProgressRepository ``` interface is very simple and easy to implement.
 You can either use one of the Nethereum implementations or create your own.
 If you don't provide a repository an in-memory repository is created for each processor.